G5/g5stack/README.md

 $ vagrant init maeve/g5stack
 ```

-Alternatively, you can add the following line to your `Vagrantfile`:
+Alternatively, you can add the following line to your existing `Vagrantfile`:

 ```ruby
 Vagrant.configure('2') do |config|